 Research has shown a relationship between mood, cognitive decline, and neurological dysfunction.
 Few studies have, however, examined all three symptom domains within one investigation, and none have used a cortisol inhibitor like Xanamem to test the hypothesis underlying the mechanisms controlling the development and progression of cognitive decline in mood disorders.

-Actinogen are currently evaluating the potential to study Xanamem in the treatment of cognitive impairment associated with mood disorders and schizophrenia.
+Actinogen is currently evaluating the potential to study Xanamem in the treatment of cognitive impairment associated with mood disorders and schizophrenia.